 Although she had many strengths, our volunteer manager felt Emma should not be linked with a more complicated 'looked after' young person: a volunteer manager won't link a volunteer for the sake of it, it has to be the right match.

-Emma used her available time and demonstrated good knowledge of the looked-after system.
-It was felt she'd make a good 'advocate', and undertook two pieces of advocacy; with full support and supervision from the Children’s Rights and Advocacy Manager both ended positively.
+Emma used her available time and demonstrated good knowledge of the 'looked-after' system.
+It was felt she'd make a good 'advocate', and undertook two pieces of advocacy, and with full support and supervision from the Children’s Rights and Advocacy Manager, both ended positively.

 Emma has since become a fully trained 'independent visitor' and has been successfully linked up with a 'looked after' eleven year old girl who opted for some social and emotional support.

-Emma understands the young girl's needs and requirements and is helping her to integrating into the local community and to build confidence for secondary school in September 2015.
-Their regularly meetings have created a strong relationship, which will hopefully last long into the future.
+Emma understands the young girl's needs and requirements and is helping her to integrate into the local community and to build confidence for secondary school in September.
+Their regular meetings have helped them forge a strong relationship, which will hopefully last long into the future.